 In addition his wines are meant to be enjoyed with food.
 He says, “both food and wine are meant to stimulate each other – take a bite or a sip and want more”.
 There is a rhythm between the two that he doesn’t always see with highly stylized wines these days including those that are high in alcohol.
 He wants great wines to not overwhelm you but as he says, simply “whelm” you.

-Out of more then 830 Napa wineries/producers we have met with and reviewed to date, Dennis is the first one who has told us he puts “ice cubes” into his wine during fermentation.
+Out of more than 1,100 Napa Valley based wineries/producers we have met with and reviewed to date, Dennis is the first one who has told us he puts “ice cubes” into his wine during fermentation.
 What he means by this is he freezes the grape juice before it starts fermentation as regular sized ice cubes.
 When fermentation is nearly complete he adds this addition of sugar (food) into wine and the fermentation is prolonged as a result.
 He desires an enhanced phenolic development of flavor (and also aromatics) without the influence of what can be sometimes astringent oak tannins.

 As a side note, we have noticed this unpleasant oak tannin characteristic mostly on the finish of select white wines – especially dessert wines.